WILDONE-MSState/remRats/README.md

 CRAN badge](man/figures/badge-cran.svg)

-remRats offers a simple but effective platform to estimate the size of a population subject to removal experiments (both temporal and permanent removal).
+remRats offers a simple but effective platform to estimate the size of a population subject to removal experiments (either temporal or permanent removal).

-Removal experiments are common in ecological research.
+Removal experiments are common employed in ecological/conservation research.
 They are used to estimate population size, comunity diversity/composition, to manage both endangered or invasive populations, or for disease surveillance.
 However, data from removal experiments is oftern presented in a diverse set of ways, making them hardly comparably between studies.
 Futhermore, it is often de case where it is only reported the actual number of individuals sampled (i.e. for disease surveillance) that hamper its own usefulness as with these data delivery there is no way to assess the representability of the samples with respect to the population where they have been collected..

 remRats fills some of the mentioned limitations by making analysis of removal data as simple and consistent as possible.
 We also conceived remRats as a tool to be used ‘on-the-ground’, that is, during the actual removal experiment.
-Duriong the process of collecting individualsk, and after each session, remRats can be used to evaluate the performance of the removal experiment, assesing the precissioh of estimates, calculating the proportion of the population already being sampled, and projecting the observed trends to estimate the extra effort still needed given the requirements of the project).
+During the process of collecting individuals, and after each session, remRats can be used to evaluate the performance of the removal experiment, assesing the uncertainty of estimates, calculating the proportion of the population already being sampled (of critical importance for disease surveillance), and projecting the observed trends to estimate the extra effort still needed given the requirements of the project).

 ## Installation:

-You should have an R version \>=4.0.0 installed (It should work with any version \>= 3.4.0, but the latest the better).
+You should have an R version at least 4.0.0 installed (It should work with any version \>= 3.4.0, but the newest the better).
 You can check which R version you have installed in your machine by typing:

 ``` r
 R.Version()
 ```

-Until it lands on CRAN repository, you will need package [remotes](https://cran.r-project.org/package=remotes) to install remRats from this repository
+You will need package [remotes](https://cran.r-project.org/package=remotes) to install remRats from this repository until it lands on CRAN.

 ``` r
 ## install.packages('remotes')